sonialihaider/Data-Analytics-Portfolio/README.md

 # Data-Analytics-Portfolio-In-Python
 My Data Analytics Portfolio

 **Note** :- Plotly interactive graphs aren't showing up on github but you can check them out via the google colab link in each project file.
+Projects 4,5 and 6 will be posted in a day or two!

 #### Project # 1 : Stocks Data Analysis and Visualization